metinncetinn/MavlinkCopter/README.md

 ## Features

 - **Automatic Simulation:** The drone simulation is carried out automatically through Python scripts.
-- **Wind Control:** Wind conditions are monitored using the OpenWeatherMap API, and adjustments are made during flight based on this data.
+- **Weather Control:** Weather conditions are monitored using the OpenWeatherMap API, and adjustments are made during flight based on this data.

 ## Requirements